roeger/icaps25.github.io/content/organization/roles_and_guidelines.md

 at the National University Singapore:

 1. Read the assigned paper at least twice.
 Take notes and organize them into a review.
-See the [guidelines](#reviewer) provided to the PCs.
+See the [guidelines](#reviewer) provided to the Reviewers.

 2. When the reviews are complete for a paper, do the meta-review.
-Decide whether to make your review available to the PCs.
+Decide whether to make your review available to the Reviewers.

 3. Read all the reviews.